 Cxemcast 049 – KiK

-Which instruments did you use for the live recording process?
-What idea and aesthetics did become the basis for the recording?
+Which instruments did you use for live recording?
+What idea and aesthetics were the basis for recording?

-We have a studio, which we have been putting together for a long time and are still modernizing, always changing something and adding new instruments.
+We have a studio, which we all have been putting together for a long time and still modernizing it, always changing something and adding new instruments.
 For example, I have been collecting Soviet synthesizers and various devices since school.
-Naturally, not each of them fits in: if I don’t use something for a couple of years, I switch to another device, thus the closet accommodates approximately the same amount of technical equipment as the studio does.
+Of course, not each one of them fits in: if I don’t use something for a couple of years, I switch it to another device, thus the closet accommodates approximately the same amount of technical equipment as the studio does.

-Regarding the instruments - now it’s hard to recall exactly what was used.
-The dramaturgy of playing is formed during the process that, in the end, leads us and tells us which of the available instruments would be the most expressive means.
-All our gigs usually flow like that, not articulating anything precise, we start playing and after a while, there appears a common beat, which develops harmoniously further on.
-Sometimes, it doesn’t appear immediately.
-It this case, we put it on pause because there is no point to continue.
-We drink tea, talk about books, movies, science, well, about anything but avoiding the music theme.
-Much of what we record, appears just like that.
-Sometimes we use sketches, which are modified each time, developed in another direction and sounding differently.
-This living element, but not an endless repetition of the same thongs again and again, is an honest attitude to what we are doing, as for me.
+Regarding the instruments – now it’s hard to recall what exactly was used.
+The playwrighting of our performance is formed during the process that leads us and tells us which of the available instruments would be the most expressive means.
+All our gigs usually flow like that, not articulating anything precise; we just start playing and a common beat appears in a while, harmoniously developing further on.
+Sometimes it doesn’t appear immediately; in this case, we take a break because there is no point to continue.
+We drink tea, talk about books, movies, science, well, anything but music.
+Much of what we record appears just like that.
+Sometimes we use sketches, modifying them each time, developing them in another direction so they sound completely different.
+This is an element of life, but not an endless repetition of the same things again and again; this is an honest attitude to what we are doing, as for me.

-With Pavel, we have been collaborating with various interruptions, for almost 15 years, 10 of which are dedicated to electronic aesthetics.
-But there is no difference whether we’re playing guitars or synthesizers - the main thing is the presence of a pulse between us or its absence.
+We have been collaborating with Pavel for almost 15 years with some interruptions; 10 years were dedicated to electronic aesthetics.
+But there is no difference whether we’re playing guitars or synthesizers; the main thing is the presence or absence of some pulse between us.
 A year ago, we recorded everything on tape or reel recorder and then cut pieces afterwards.
-There was a compilation, released on NYH label, but much material was lost because of incorrect recording process, so we switched to 16-channel controller recording (our friend have just given us an old G4), so that you can edit the material.
+There was a compilation, released on NYH label, but lots of material was lost because of the incorrect recording process, so we switched to 16-channel controller recording (our friend has just given us an old G4), so we still can edit the material.

-Do you think you could manage to create the same material with the means of computer, but not the analog?
+Do you think you can manage to create the same material with the digital means instead of the analog?

 I do think so.
 It's more a matter of preference.
-There was the time, when we played only on computers – it didn’t hurt music much, however while working with software, it is necessary to maximally expand the frames of internal self-restraints due to a variety of expressive means.
+We used to play only on computers during some time– it didn’t hurt the music that much.
+However, while working with software, it is necessary to maximally expand the frames of internal self-restraints due to a variety of expressive means.

 How did you meet Pavel?

-Kursk local independent scene has been actively forming in the 90’s and Pavel was one of its milestones, it was impossible for us not cross-pass.
-In 1996, I presented my project programmed for Spectrum ZX in the club, where Pavel worked.
-Afterwards, we talked a lot and eventually began playing together.
+Kursk independent scene has been actively forming in the 90’s and Pavel’s music was one of its milestones, it was just impossible for us not to meet.
+In 1996, I presented my project programmed for Spectrum ZX in the club, where Pavel was working.
+We made friends and eventually began playing together.

 How big is music scene in Kursk?

-In Kursk, there are several emerging musical movements, but mostly it’s all just peacockery – in order to make a cool profile picture for social networks behind the controller or with a guitar.
-Any producer or musician can be spotted from afar, even if he absolutely can’t play or mix material.
-However, if the artist is honest, it is a decisive factor for me to reach out and help any way that I can.
-Nevertheless, there is the heavy artillery of people with impeccable taste who know exactly what they do, without any regards to trends.
-As a rule, we make good friends with such people: for example, DJ Killer, around who everything, worth paying attention to in terms of dance culture of our city, has been turning for the past 15 years.
+There are several emerging musical movements, but mostly it’s a complete show-off for making a cool profile picture for social networks behind the controller or with a guitar.
+It is quite easy to notice any musician or producer who can’t play or mix at all.
+Still, honesty is a decisive factor for me to reach out and help in any possible way.
+Nevertheless, there is the heavy artillery of people with impeccable taste, who know exactly what they do without any regards to trends.
+As a rule, we make good friends with such people: for example, DJ Killer, who has been concentrating everything worth paying attention to in terms of dance culture in our city for the last 15 years.

 Tell us about Kursk independent scene of the 90’s.
 How was it?

-It was a vast and mixed crowd, which was united by frankness and honesty towards the audience and the work itself.
-My friend, the music critic Victor Pinyaev, has written few articles about the fact that this scene was unique on the entire territory of the [Soviet] Union.
-The uniqueness of some groups still causes respectful awe, as they anticipated the trends, which came into fashion much later.
-Of course, basically, it was a guitar culture, but with a very strong undercurrent of dance.
+It was a vast and mixed crowd, united by frankness and honesty towards the audience and their work.
+Victor Pinyaev, a music critic and a friend of mine has written few articles about the fact that this scene was unique for the entire post-Soviet territory.
+The uniqueness of some groups still deserves much respect, as they anticipated the trends, which came into fashion much later.
+Of course, it was mostly about guitar culture, but with a very strong undercurrent of dance.

-An integral part of any concert were dancing to a tape DJ after the bands performed, as there was no separation and segregation - it was a cultural environment, clear and understood by everyone.
-That is why I had no fears to present electronic works after a live show - the message and content are far more important than the form, which it is submitted in.
-Honesty of the most important personalities of the scene is also confirmed by the fact that the majority of them is in the forefront of cultural and musical life of the city until now.
+An integral part of any concert back then was dancing to a tape DJ performance after the bands’ show, as there was no separation and segregation; it was a cultural environment, clear and understood by everyone.
+That is why I had no fears to present electronic music works after a live show – the message and content are far more important than their form.
+The honesty of the most important personalities of the scene is also confirmed by the fact that the majority of them is in the forefront of cultural and musical life of the city until now.

-It turns out that the scene is still there, but only a few people know about it, and everything is self-isolated from the outer world and from the younger generation?
+It turns out that the scene is still there, but is known to a few people.
+Is it really self-isolated from the outer world and from the younger generation?

-The younger generation, as it should, fills its own bumps and invents own bike, but for those who are interested, the door is always open.
-We are faced with the fact that age, as it turns out, may be the dividing line.
-Some people, who listen to our music, are greatly surprised that we aren’t 20.
+The younger generation is more concerned about creating their own scene afresh (as it should be); still, our door is always open to those who are interested.
+As it turns out, the age may be the dividing line.
+Some of our listeners are greatly surprised that we aren’t 20 years old.
 Although, I’m used to perceive art apart from age, residency, eating habits or other contingencies.

 Does your city host musical events often?

-In terms of general cultural events, much more concerts are happening now.
-Interesting artists, pianists, orchestras, jazz bands come to us, the flow of European and American touring bands touches our city on the way to Moscow.
-I'm trying to select the ones that close to me by content and enjoy them.
+Also, much more concerts are taking place now in terms of general cultural events.
+Interesting artists, pianists, orchestras, jazz bands come to us; the flow of European and American touring bands touches our city on the way to Moscow.
+I try to select the closest to me by content and enjoy their performances.

 To which extent can the influence of Moscow on Kursk be felt?

-Talking about popular culture, there are more similarities and intersections, however since we're on the other side of views, we don’t feel any effect.
+Talking about popular culture, there are more similarities and intersections; however, since we're on the other side, we don’t feel any influence.

-Can we say that the periphery has certain charm, which seeps into electronic music in an interesting way?
+Can we state that there is a certain rimland charm, which seeps into electronic music in an exciting way?

-Perhaps, I would talk about provincial openness and credulity in this case, however only the human element turns out to be fundamental.
-I’m familiar with steep metropolitan musicians who are open and easy-going despite their level and reputation.
+Perhaps, I would talk about provincial openness and credulity in this case; though, the human element turns out to be fundamental.
+I’m familiar with some incredible metropolitan musicians who are open and easy-going despite their level and reputation.
 At the same time, I meet some local arrogant and haughty producers and just can’t help but wonder how such behavior can be justified.

-In other words, the place where you live and work as a musician, producer or artist means nothing at all, does it?
+In other words, the place where you live and work as an artist means nothing at all, right?

-It is my sense of existence and music is a way of expression, to which the same common principles of life can be applied.
-The point of our reality or universe rather doesn’t exist, we’d like to engage into creation of meanings, but there is not enough time.
-Basically, we just play basing ourselves on intuition and cultural background.
+It is my sense of existence; music is a way of its expression, so the same common principles of life apply to it.
+I would rather say there is no general meaning of life: we are willing to engage in creation of meanings, but there is no time.
+Basically, we just play relying on intuition and cultural background.